 Another reason to love them?
-You can make four or five at a time–enough to get you through the entire workweek without having to painstakingly chop and assemble all of your salad ingredients every day.
+You can make four or five at a time — enough to get you through the entire work week without having to painstakingly chop and assemble your salad ingredients every day.

-But before you start assembling, you’ll need to get the right jars.
+But before you start assembling, you’ll need the right jars.
 Mason jars are affordable and easy to find.
 They come in all different sizes, but hearty salad-lovers will want to pick up several of the larger, quart-sized jars.
-You can order them online or grab some from home stores like Walmart, Target or Cost Plus/World Market (in the U.S.).
+You can order them online or grab some from retailers like Walmart, Target or Cost Plus/World Market (in the U.S.).
 You might even be able to find them at local grocery and hardware stores.

 If you’re planning to eat your salad within a day or two, the dressing can go straight into the bottom of the jar (about 2–3 tablespoons for a quart-sized salad; 1–2 tablespoons for pint-size).
 If you’ll be keeping it longer than that, consider storing the dressing separately in travel-friendly, 2-ounce containers.

 Resilient veggies are those that can hold their own in the bottom of the jar — meaning they won’t get soggy and can handle the pressure of having other, lighter ingredients layered on top.
 Some to consider: raw onion (letting these sit in the dressing will mellow them out a bit), bell peppers, carrots, cucumbers, snap peas, grape tomatoes, olives and artichoke hearts.
 If you’re feeling a little fruity, grapes and diced apples hold up well, too — just sprinkle a little lemon juice onto the apples first to keep them from browning if you won’t be eating it right away.

 For a more satisfying salad with staying power, layer some lean protein on top of your resilient veggies.
 Some to consider: chopped hard-boiled eggs, diced chicken breast (or deli meat), canned tuna or salmon, and cooked beans or chickpeas.